-VivadoTM Lab Tools inserts logic analyzer (ILA) and virtual I/O (VIO) cores directly into your design.
-Vivado Lab Tools allows you to set trigger conditions to capture application and integrated block port signals in hardware.
+Vivado® lab tools insert logic analyzer (ILA) and virtual I/O (VIO) cores directly into your design.
+Vivado lab tools allow you to set trigger conditions to capture application and integrated block port signals in hardware.
 Captured signals can then be analyzed.
-This feature represents the functionality in the Vivado Integrated Design Environment (IDE) that is used for logic debugging and validation of a design running in Xilinx FPGA devices in hardware.
+This feature in the Vivado IDE is used for logic debugging and validation of a design running in Xilinx devices.